Keyfactor/k8s-orchestrator/readme_source.md

    link on the right hand side of the main page and download the first zip file.
 5. Copy the contents of the download installation zip file to the folder created in Step 3.
-6. (Optional) If you decide to create one or more certificate store types with short names different than the suggested values (please see the individual certificate store type sections in "Certificate Store Types" later in this README for more information regarding certificate store types), edit the manifest.json file in the folder you created in step 3, and modify each "ShortName" in each "Certstores.{ShortName}.{Operation}" line with the ShortName you used to create the respective certificate store type.
+6. (Optional) If you decide to create one or more certificate store types with short names different than the suggested values (please see the individual certificate store type sections in [Certificate Store Types](#certificate-store-types) later in this README for more information regarding certificate store types), edit the manifest.json file in the folder you created in step 3, and modify each "ShortName" in each "Certstores.{ShortName}.{Operation}" line with the ShortName you used to create the respective certificate store type.
 If you created it with the suggested values, this step can be skipped.
 7. Modify the config.json file (See the "Configuration File Setup" section later in this README)
-8. Start the Keyfactor Universal Orchestrator Service.
+8. Start the Keyfactor Command Universal Orchestrator Service.
 9. Create the certificate store types you wish to manage.
 Please refer to the individual sections devoted to each supported store type under [Certificate Store Types](#certificate-store-types) later in this README.
 10. (Optional) Run certificate discovery jobs to populate the certificate stores with existing